onflow/kitty-items/LOCAL_DEV.md

 git clone --recurse-submodules https://github.com/onflow/kitty-items.git
 ```

-This command add `fcl-dev-wallet` as a submodule.
+This command clones the project and adds `fcl-dev-wallet` as a submodule.
 To ensure you have the latest version of the wallet, you can run `git submodule update` to fetch the latest code at any time.

 ### 3. Rename `.env.example` files

-Rename `.env.example` to `env.local` in the `web` and `api` & `fcl-dev-wallet` folders.
+Rename `.env.example` to `env.local` in the `web`, `api` and `fcl-dev-wallet` folders.
 The `.env.local` files should be in their respective project directories.

 ```sh